El7a2ny-Graduation-Project/CPR/README.md

   - [ ] Correct rate and depth calculations.
 - [ ] Implement the following:
   - [ ] Integrating the ping pong ball logic here for testing.

+## Fatema's Notes to Self
+- Formated warnings some times contain posture and metric warnings (check 2.mp4)